-Like the Hayes Valley Inn, The Metro Hotel is nestled in the center of a hip neighborhood that doesn’t offer anything excessive in terms of accommodations.
-The Lower Haight establishment is known to be one of the best affordable boutique hotels in the city and urges visitors to “live like a local.”
+Like the Hayes Valley Inn, the Metro Hotel is nestled in the center of a hip neighborhood and doesn’t offer anything excessive in terms of accommodation.
+The Lower Haight establishment is known to be one of the most-affordable boutique hotels in the city and urges visitors to “live like a local.”
 Situated between Haight-Ashbury, Alamo Square and the Panhandle park, the small, environmentally friendly hotel is in easy range of numerous shops, restaurants, bars and attractions – without the touristy feel of Union Square.

-Hotel Zephyr is an affordable option for those who want to stay by the water, especially for anyone with kids in tow.
-From its colorful maritime theme and art-filled courtyard to its indoor game room, which includes ping-pong and billiards, this hotel is perfect for younger visitors.
-(It even has an on-site food truck.)
-For the older guests, the room views can’t be beaten.
-The Bay is just outside the window and stretches as far as the Golden Gate Bridge and Bay Bridge.
-Zephyr’s close proximity to Fisherman’s Wharf, Pier 39 shopping center and the beach at Aquatic Park are also major perks.
+Hotel Zephyr is an affordable option for those who want to stay by the water, especially anyone with kids in tow.
+From its colorful maritime theme and art-filled courtyard to its indoor game room, which includes ping-pong and billiards, this hotel is perfect for younger travelers (it even has an on-site food truck.)
+For older guests, the room views can’t be beat.
+The Bay is just outside the window and the view stretches as far as the Golden Gate Bridge and Bay Bridge.
+Zephyr’s proximity to Fisherman’s Wharf, Pier 39 shopping center and the beach at Aquatic Park are also major perks.

 Nineteen 06 Mission was built following the devastating earthquake of 1906, and has since been restored as an eco-focused hotel.
 Rooms are lit by energy-efficient lighting and minimally furnished with repurposed building materials and calming slogan art.
 There are also organic Terra Nova toiletries to use in the shared bathrooms and extra blankets for the colder months.
 A complimentary continental breakfast is served every morning, and evening libations can be enjoyed by the patio’s wood burner.